Municipal Election Candidates

 • Not legally prohibited from voting; and not disqualified by any legislation from holding municipal office.

-Candidates are also required to pay a fee of $100 ($200 for head of council) and those running in municipalities with more than 4,000 electors are also required to obtain 25 endorsement signatures when they submit their nomination.
+Candidates are also required to pay a fee of $100 ($200 for Mayor) and those running in municipalities with more than 4,000 electors are also required to obtain 25 endorsement signatures when they submit their nomination.

 To see the full Municipal Elections Rules and Guidelines, click here.